Swing bowling: Theory

 Asymmetry of the ball is encouraged by the polishing of one side of the ball by members of the fielding team, while allowing the opposite side to deteriorate through wear and tear.
 With time, this produces a difference in the aerodynamic properties of the two sides.

 Both turbulent and laminar airflow contribute to swing.
 Air in laminar flow separates from the surface of the ball earlier than air in turbulent flow, so that the separation point moves toward the front of the ball on the laminar side.
-On the turbulent flow side it remains towards the back, inducing a greater lift force on the turbulent airflow side of the ball.
-The calculated net lift force is not enough to account for the amount of swing observed.
-Additional force is provided by the pressure-gradient force.
+On the turbulent flow side it remains attached longer, separating towards the rear and steering the wake to one side, generating a lift force.

-To induce the pressure-gradient force the bowler must create regions of high and low static pressure on opposing sides of the ball.
-The ball is then "sucked" from the region of high static pressure towards the region of low static pressure.
-The Magnus effect uses the same force but by manipulating spin across the direction of motion.
-A layer of fluid, in this case air, will have a greater velocity when moving over another layer of fluid than it would have had if it had been moving over a solid, in this case the surface of the ball.
-The greater the velocity of the fluid, the lower its static pressure.